sebscho/PUI2017_ses515/HW5_ses515/Readme.md

 * Plot statistics and p values as mean increases, to show how they relate as they change
 * Add captions explaining relationships

-**A3 Mass Shootings / Firearms**
-* Data cleaning/ merging exerxise
-* Generate the comparisons, featuring USA and without
-* Add error bars
-* Model, and see how insane of an outlier USA has been

-# Collaborators
-* 1 - Z test collabs with Rebecca and Dana, but mostly based on the z score lab from class
-* 2 - Worked with matt primarily, and then finished during office hours with vivian and valeria. jack shared the thinking behind how to do the chi square test, which i had trouble plotting.
-* 3 - Worked primarily with Matt and Matt, with some syntax corrections by Juan.

-# Notes